 It's hard to overestimate the value of a router in the workshop.
 Often, the tasks you can perform in seconds with a router would take much longer with any other tool.
 And one way to get the most out of your router is to use it for making perfect duplicate or mating parts for a project.
 Usually this involves working with a template.

 You might already be familiar with the idea of template routing from using a dovetail jig.
 In this application, a router equipped with a guide bushing follows the fingers of a dovetail template to cut perfectly spaced, tightfitting dovetails in minutes.
-This same concept opens up a lot of possibilities for creating matching less inlays.
-Once you learn to make pieces, tight-fitting joints, or seamyour own templates and choose the right router bit for the task at hand, there are almost no limits.
+This same concept opens up a lot of possibilities for creating matching inlays.
+Once you learn to make pieces, tight-fitting joints, or seam your own templates and choose the right router bit for the task at hand, there are almost no limits.

 This same combination works in a router table as well.
 Only at the router table, you can have the template on top of the workpiece instead of below.
-A good example of this is routing matching top rails for “tombstone” cabinet doors.
-The upper right photos on the opposite page show this concept in action.
+A good example of this is routing matching top rails for "tombstone" cabinet doors.

 GUIDE BUSHINGS.
 The other way to rout a pattern from above the workpiece is to use a guide bushing.
 The bushing locks into the hole in the baseplate of your router to follow a template.
 Bushings are available in several different diameters so you can use a variety of router bits with them.
 (You can see an example of a guide bushing in the router inlay kit shown in the box below.)